dawi2332/dotfiles/home/.oh-my-zsh/custom/plugins/kbd/README.md

 variable `$KBD_CONFIG_METHOD` to "zkbd" in your .zshrc file.

-The actual bindings from key (names) to ZLE functions are read from the file referenced by the variable `$KBD_BINDINGS_FILE`, each line containing the name of a key and a ZLE command separated by a space.
+The actual bindings from key (names) to ZLE functions are read from the file referenced by the variable `$KBD_BINDINGS_FILE`

+If no file is given, the defaults are read from the file `kbd-bindings.default`.

+### Syntax:

+One key binding per line containing the name of the key (as used by zkbd) and the ZLE function, seperated by a space.

 ### Example: